SIEMbiotic17/mini-soc-home-lab/README.md

-SOC Home Lab
+# SOC Home Lab

-1. Project Overview
+## 1. Project Overview

-This project documents the design and implementation of a lightweight Security Operations Center (SOC) home lab built using virtualization.
-The objective is to simulate real-world blue team monitoring by integrating a SIEM platform and network intrusion detection system within an isolated lab environment.
+This repository documents the design and implementation of a personal Security Operations Center (SOC) home lab built to simulate real-world blue team monitoring and detection workflows.

-The lab is designed to:

-Collect and analyze system and network logs

-Detect malicious activity such as port scans and brute-force attempts

-Map detections to MITRE ATT&CK techniques

-Simulate attacker behavior in a controlled environment
+The primary goal of this project is to gain hands-on experience with log analysis, threat detection, and incident investigation by deploying a SIEM platform and a network intrusion detection system inside an isolated virtualized environment.

-The environment is optimized to run on limited hardware resources (8GB RAM, dual-core CPU), requiring careful system design and resource allocation.
+The lab is intentionally designed to run on limited hardware (8GB RAM, dual-core CPU), requiring careful resource allocation and architectural decisions to maintain performance while preserving realism.

+Through this project, I aim to:

+* Build practical experience with SIEM and IDS deployment
+* Generate and analyze security events in a controlled lab
+* Simulate attacker techniques and observe detection behavior
+* Understand how alerts map to real-world attack patterns

+This project is structured and documented incrementally to reflect a real SOC deployment lifecycle — from infrastructure setup to detection engineering and incident response analysis.